shaik1002/biggitlabbomb/doc/api/linked_epics.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/352493) in GitLab 14.9 [with a flag](../administration/feature_flags.md) named `related_epics_widget`.
 Enabled by default.
 > - [Feature flag `related_epics_widget`](https://gitlab.com/gitlab-org/gitlab/-/issues/357089) removed in GitLab 15.0.

-WARNING:
-The Epics REST API was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/460668) in GitLab 17.0 and is planned for removal in v5 of the API.
-In GitLab 17.4 or later, if your administrator [enabled the new look for epics](../user/group/epics/epic_work_items.md), use the
-[Work Items API](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/work_items/) instead.
-For more information, see the [guide how to migrate your existing APIs](../api/graphql/epic_work_items_api_migration_guide.md).
-This change is a breaking change.

 If the Related Epics feature is not available in your GitLab plan, a `403` status code is returned.

 ## List related epic links from a group